circleci/circleci-docs/jekyll/_cci2/test.md

           destination: junit
     ```

-    Results can later be accessed or downloaded as files via the **Artifacts** section of a job in the CircleCI web app.
+    Results can later be accessed or downloaded as files via the **Artifacts** section of a job in the CircleCI web app, or via the API.

     More details on `store_artifacts` can be found in the [Configuring CircleCI]({{ site.baseurl }}/2.0/configuration-reference#storeartifacts) reference.
 You can also read more in the [Storing Build Artifacts]({{ site.baseurl }}/2.0/artifacts) guide.